 Why does emotional pain hurt so bad?

 When we talk about heartbreak, we usually mean it metaphorically.
-Yes sometimes, it feels like the emotional pain has a physical manifestation – like our heart has actually broken.
+But sometimes, it feels like the emotional pain has a physical manifestation - like our heart has actually broken.

 Another reason might lie in the hard-to-manage nature of emotional pain.
 Physical pain is generally quite easy to alleviate, while emotional pain can stump even the most self-aware of us.
 Thus, the pain seems much stronger.